Higham Ferrers: Transport and communication

 Historically, the town was at the crossroads of the A45 east–west route from Northampton to Cambridge, and the A6 north–south road from London to Leicester.
 It was a busy junction as both were long-distance transport corridors.
 The A45 bypassed the town in the early 1990s with a dual-carriageway, the former route (through the narrow, but beautiful streets of Kimbolton) becoming the B645.
 As the A6 carried less traffic, a bypass around Higham Ferrers and Rushden came later, opening on 14 August 2003, with the old road through both towns becoming the A5028.

 Higham Ferrers railway station was the terminus of a short (5.25 mile) railway branch line on the Midland Railway from Wellingborough.
 There was an intermediate station at Rushden.
 The station closed to passenger services in 1959 and closed completely in 1969 with the end of goods services.
 Today, the nearest operational railway station is at Wellingborough about four miles away, but there is no bus route connecting Higham Ferrers to Wellingborough station.

-Higham Ferrers is served by the BT Rushden telephone exchange which has been enabled for local-loop unbundling.
-However, due to the length of telephone lines, the north of the town furthest from the exchange can only achieve around 3Mbit/s as it suffers from high attenuation.
-BT have assigned the Rushden exchange to the FTTC (Fibre-to-the-Cabinet) upgrade programme (Phase 4b) due to commence in December 2010.

 Commerce and civic buildings

-The town is unusual in the UK if not Europe in having been a centre of short-run footwear production along with its neighbours of Rushden and Northampton.
-This trade was much reduced in the 1980s-2000s by a high exchange rate, but specialised firms and individual trades people remain in the area.

 Higham Ferrers Farmer's Market is held on the last Saturday of each month, except in December when it is moved to the last available day before Christmas.
 Higham Ferrers Farmer's Market is a Certified Farmer's Market, and is part of the FARMA organisation.

-Higham Ferrers Public Library is on Midland Road.
-The Town Hall is on The Market Square and was built in 1808 to replace an earlier building.
+Higham Ferrers Town Hall is on the Market Square and was completed in 1809.

-Higham Ferrers Church is located on wood street.